tomdohnal/blog-posts/Migrating to SSR: part 2.md

 ### The need for a server
 As opposed to the "traditional" SPAs where you don't even *need* a server to run your code, you need one in order to render the code on the server (it's called *server* side rendering after all...).
 What this means is that you have to pay for a server to execute your React.js code.
 If you already have a server, the resource consumption might go up.

 What can you do about it?
 Well, think about if SSR is the right solution for your usecase.
 You might be better of leveriging JAM Stack or a traditional SPA can be just enough for your usecase.
-Or, with the new 9.3 Next.js release, you can combine SSR with static pages which prevents
+Or, with the [new 9.3 Next.js release](https://nextjs.org/blog/next-9-3), you can easily combine SSR with static pages which prevents wasting server resources.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODg2MjgwNjIsLTExMDM4Mzc2NzUsLT
+eyJoaXN0b3J5IjpbNTc0OTgzNjUzLC0xMTAzODM3Njc1LC0xMj
-EyMzM1MzQxMzksMTM1Nzk0NjY0OV19
+MzNTM0MTM5LDEzNTc5NDY2NDldfQ==
 -->